ContractsCounsel Logo

 Requirement 2.
 Proper Job Classification

 Decide if an employee or independent contractor holds the role.
 Employers have the legal right to control how employees execute their work performance.
 Independent contractors are self-employed, while employees perform services under the employer’s control.
+Other factors that are considered include the degree of control, the method of payment, the provision of benefits, and the relationship between the parties.

 Requirement 3.
 Work Eligibility Verification

-It would be best to verify employee work eligibility legally by having them complete an I-9 from the U.S. Citizenship and Immigration Services (USCIS) website .
+It would be best to verify employee work eligibility legally by having them complete an I-9 from the U.S. Citizenship and Immigration Services (USCIS) website.
 Complete the form and authenticate the documentation to confirm work eligibility.
 Ensure that you keep this documentation fine for at least three years or longer.

 Requirement 4.
 W-4 Form Completion